Morrison-Electricar: History

-Associated Electric Vehicle Manufacturers
+Electricar

 Following the formation of the business group Associated Electric Vehicle Manufacturers Limited (AEVM) in 1936, AE Morrison worked closely with Electricars.
 Electricars had been in business since 1919, and were based in Birmingham.
 They had initially bought electric road vehicles from the American Edison Manufacturing Company, and their product range was based on the imported vehicles.
 They were designed for payloads of up to 6 LT, and were chiefly sold to local authorities.
 They were soon producing lighter vehicles, but experienced a period of difficulty in the early 1920s.
 Sales improved later in the decade, and they moved to a new factory on Lawley Street in 1929.
 They moved again in 1938/39, to Webb Lane in Hall Green, South Birmingham.
 The two companies rationalised their products, with Morrison concentrating on vehicles with a payload of 40 cwt or less, and Electricars building heavier vehicles.
 Between 1936 and 1939, Morrison's output increased four-fold, but was dramatically reduced during World War II when Morrison and Electricars were both involved in war work.
 Although some electric vehicles were built during this period, production was hampered by a lack of raw materials.
 Electricars ceased to produce electric vehicles in 1944, and their last batch of vehicles were assembled at the Morrison factory in Leicester, rather than in Birmingham.